-Members of GLWA's leadership team have become requested speakers and have presented at water sector conferences.
+Members of GLWA's leadership team have become highly requested speakers and have presented at a broad cross section of water sector conferences.
 In addition, many of GLWA's employees have been recognized for their achievements.
 Chief Organizational Development Officer Terri Tabor Conerway was honored by Crain's Detroit Business as an outstanding woman in Human Resources.
 Chief Information Officer Jeff Small was named IT Professional of the Year by the Michigan Government Management Information Sciences Organization.
 Chief Administrative and Compliance Officer, William Wolfson, was honored by Michigan Lawyers Weekly as a Leaders in the Law.